AntonFivaldy/react-spolujazda/README.md

 # React-Carpool-App
 -local in branch
--remote change 1
+zmeneny -remote change 1
--remote change 2
+odobrany
+pridany
 A simple Carpool App developed with React & Redux!!

 **No longer maintained.**